More Complex Visualizations

 Tutorial: Creating More Complex Visualizations with ScanPyImports

 Here's an example showcasing the packages I frequently use in my projects.
-I'm sharing it to provide ideas on how to create more complex visualizations using ScanPyImports
+I'm sharing it to provide ideas on how to create more complex visualizations using ScanPyImports, Matplotlib and WordCloud.

 Feel free to customize these visualizations to suit your needs and apply the code to your own projects.